ASaiyan0/javascript-practice/exercise6/README.md

 ### TicTacToe.getWinner()

 This method takes no arguments and returns the mark of the player who won the game, "X" or "O".
 If no player has won, it returns an empty string "".

+## Part 3

+Now it's time to make TicTacToe into a playable game!
+Your goal for this final part of the exercise is to write the code needed to make your game playable and to add the CSS to make it look good.

+I've renamed the TicTacToe file to TicTacToe.js and added a new file, index.js.
+In index.js, you will write your code that runs on the page to set up your game and make it interactive.
+You won't need to make any more changes in TicTacToe.js (unless you're fixing a newly found bug).

+There are two more new files added: index.html and index.css. index.html is the HTML page.
+I added the basic elements you'll need for your game already. index.css contains all the CSS for the page.
+I've included a bit of CSS in there as an example, but you'll be adding more.

+I added a new dependency, so please run `npm install` again.
+To see your page, run the new command `npm start exercise6`.
+You should get a message in the terminal with a URL that you can paste in your browser.
+When you make changes to the code, you can refresh the page to see your updates.

+There are no automated tests this time.
+Make sure everything works and looks good, and when you're ready, make a PR as usual.
+I'll then look at it and test it myself.
+Good luck!